AtomDB/pyatomdb/pyatomdb/README.txt

 Added clean_pickle_cache routine to clean out cache of pickle files Changed spectrum Session objects to handle .dopseudo, .docont and .dopickle attributes correctly and consistently.

+1.0.5
+April 8th 2025
+Remade and updated examples to work with AtomDB 3.1.X Fixed bug with return_spectrum when initial population was specified in K.